shipshapecode/website-nuxt/content/blog/posts/2022-06-23-welcome-to-shepherd-10.md

 ## Memo-what?

-If you haven't heard of memoization or memoize before, not to worry it is simply a way of storing information which in most cases saves time.
+If you haven't heard of memoization before, not to worry it is simply a way of storing information which in most cases saves time.

 > In programming, **memoization is an optimization technique** that makes applications more efficient and hence faster.
 It does this by storing computation results in cache, and retrieving that same information from the cache the next time it's needed instead of computing it again. --[Germán Cocca](https://www.freecodecamp.org/news/author/gercocca/)

 <iframe src="https://gifer.com/embed/EVRC" width=480 height=276.480 frameBorder="0" allowFullScreen></iframe>

-It's not surprising that the words `memorize` and `memoize` share the same latin root.
+It's not surprising that the words `memorize` and `memoize` share the same latin root *memo* which means "to be remembered".
 Instead of constantly wondering what is in the fridge, writing down your list and carrying it with you to the grocery store is a much cleaner active recall.

-For those familair with complexity, memoization is often described as a trade of space complexity for time complexity.
-We take up a bit more space in the cache with the intention of faster load time.
+For those familiar with Big O notation, memoization is often described as a trade of space for time complexity.
+We take up a bit more space in the cache in want of faster load time.

 ## In Action

 For those familiar with Shepherd, very little has changed about how you would define the attachTo element.
 We still require some element to place the step (or null or undefined), but using the callback opens up our options for placing the step.

-A simple example, we have a button that exapands a custom dropdown menu.
+Here is a simple example where we have a button that expands a custom dropdown menu.
 However because menu options are dynamic, they can vary from user to user or login state.
 ```html
 <button class="menu">
 	<a class="apples">apples</a>